LOYOLA UNIVERSITY CHICAGO

 Students will build outcome monitoring scorecards and dashboards, effectively communicate outcomes and performance metrics

-MHA 494 Multi-Disciplinary Teams in Healthcare (1 Credit Hour)
+MHA 494 Multi-disciplinary Teams in Healthcare (1 Credit Hour)

 Two-day immersion provides students with practical lessons, recognizing and optimizing the multi-disciplinary nature of healthcare workforces.
 Focus on building cross-functional teams, recognizing potential strengths/weaknesses of team members from different educational/practice backgrounds.
 Team building exercises, small group theories will be incorporated to demonstrate practical value of multi-disciplinary teams.
 Course includes supplemental reading materials, guest lecturers, simulations, exercises to hone skills in critical leadership competency.